ManFromMons/smovin_indexation_sinatra/README.md

 # rent_indexation_sinatra

-A sample of a Sinatra API to pass the Indexation tests supplied as part of the challenge-master test.
+A sample of a Sinatra API to pass the Indexation tests as supplied as part of the challenge-master test.

+## Installing the API
+Firstly:

+`gh repo clone ManFromMons/rent_indexation_sinatra`

+change to the created folder and run`bundle install`.

+If there are problems, try:

+`gem install Sinatra` `gem install Puma` `bundle install`

+This is *all* that should be required, if `bundle install` fails.
+You can also try:
+`gem install Rackup` though there are version incompatibility issues with Rackup and Sinatra's dependency on versions of Rack < 3.x.

+> Do this if there are rackup problems - caution - this might overwrite other installs

-Testing Sinatra installation: `ruby sa.rb` Starting the API: `rackup`
+To test the Sinatra installation: `ruby sa.rb` Starting the API and UI: `rackup`

 The API is accessible on `/api/v1/indexations.` It will accept POSTs on the above address only.
 POST the following JSON to the `/api/v1/indexations` endpoint: